What’s QE3? (Hint: It’s not the name of the newest luxury ocean liner.)

 Economics gets complex and boring in a big hurry.
 I hesitated to delve into it.
 But Troy did his best to define terms and answer my questions.
 When you listen to the show, stick with it because it gets better as it goes along.

-We started out by chatting briefly about a statistic I’d read recently.
-It stated two thirds of Americans are living paycheck to paycheck.
+We started out by chatting briefly about a statistic I’d read which stated two thirds of Americans are living paycheck to paycheck.
 Troy didn’t find that hard to believe.
-What do you think?

 As for QE3, It’s short for the third round of what the Federal Reserve calls quantitative easing.
 It’s a fancy way of saying money’s being created out of thin air by the Federal Reserve and is being used to prop up the banking system.